 If you’re looking for a castle-filled getaway, then a trip to Wales should definitely be on the cards.
 Shrouded in history, myth and legend, Wales is often referred to as ‘Land of Castles’ (as well as the ‘Land of Dragons’ and the ‘Land of Songs’), and for good reason – it’s home to some of Europe’s finest fortresses.
 The country boasts an array of fantastically-preserved strongholds, originating from across the different eras of history.
 From ancient Roman forts and Medieval banqueting halls to Tudor Palaces and dazzling Victorian masterpieces, when it comes to castles, Wales really does have it all.

 If you see anywhere you like, why not make a trip of it, and book one of our incredible holiday cottages nearby.
-If you’re dreaming of a UK getaway but have left everything a little late, worry not, just check out our selection of last-minute cottages.
+If you’re dreaming of a UK getaway but have left everything a little late, worry not, just check out our selection of cottages.